russellballestrini/russell.ballestrini.net/content/2012-04-09-i-just-purchased-instagram-for-1b-and-all-i-got-was-this-lousy-image-filter.rst

 This post was originally written from a place of jealousy and bitterness.

-Turns out I was very wrong about this transaction and for better-or-worse, Facebook (and Mark Zuckerburg) solidified their edge as the king of social for the last 6 years.
+Turns out I was wrong about this transaction and for better-or-worse, Facebook (and Mark Zuckerburg) solidified their edge as the king of social for the last 6 years.

 Original Post